marcoverpas/EAEPE_summer_school_2024/README.md

 ## 5_Experiments

 A simple experiment is to increase the (negative) temperature elasticity of the propensity to consume out of income.
-More precisely, it is assumed here that $\alpha_{12}$ quadruples, increasing from 4 to 16.
+More precisely, it is assumed here that $\alpha_{12}$ quadruples (see the complete model code here).

 <figure>
 <img